John McCain's Mother, 106, Mourns Son as He Lies in State at U.S. Capitol

 In the same interview, she talked about her special bond with her son John.
 “That poor soul,” she said.
 “I do think he’s an awful lot like me–too emotional.”

-John McCain died on last Saturday of brain cancer at age 81.
+John McCain died last Saturday of brain cancer at age 81.